Hananchudhary/tic-tac-toe-in-cpp-PF-/content.md

 10) Noteworthy historical incidents resulting from weak passwords:

-  i- The 2014 Sony Pictures Hack ii- The 2020 Twitter Hack
+  i- The 2014 Sony Pictures Hack
+      •	The hackers gained access to Sony's network
+      •	Personal details of 6,000 employees , thousands of private emails

+  ii- The 2020 Twitter Hack
+      •	Hackers gained access to Twitter’s internal systems
+      •	Bitcoin scam

 Conclusion:
 Password Strength Checker is not just a technical tool but a critical component of a comprehensive security strategy.